Who's Who in Musicals: Bo-Bu

 Brice starred in several disappointing early talking films.
 The best surviving visual record of her work is Be Yourself (1930), which preserves several of her classic routines, including cavorting as a "Swan Lake" ballerina.
 Her later years were spent playing the outrageous Baby Snooks (a character she first created in a Follies sketch) on NBC Radio.
 She died of a cerebral hemorrhage at age 59.

 Fanny's life story has inspired several musicals, including the thinly disguised film Rose of Washington Square (1939), the stage and screen hit Funny Girl (NY 1964 - filmed 1968), and the sequel film Funny Lady (1975).
+An Evening With Fanny Brice delighted off-Broadway audiences using many of the songs Fanny actually performed.
 There have been several fine biographies of Brice, but we recommend Herbert G. Goldman's Fanny Brice: The Original Funny Girl (New York: Oxford University Press, 1992).
 For more on the real facts in Brice's life story, you can also see our special feature Funny Girl Debunked.

 Bricusse and Newley composed the title tunes for several James Bond films, and the complete score for the screen musical Doctor Doolittle (1967) including the Academy Award winning song "If I Could Talk to the Animals."
 Their film score for Willy Wonka and the Chocolate Factory (1971) included "The Candy Man," which became a pop hit for Sammy Davis, Jr. After composing a poorly received TV version of Peter Pan (1971), Bricusse and Newley collaborated on the London musical The Good Old Bad Old Days (1972), pitting (what else?) a "little man" against the powers of heaven and hell.
 On his own, Bricusse wrote the score for a screen musical version of Goodbye Mr. Chips (1969), which he adapted for a British stage production in 1982.